Logo

 Common Cathode RGB LED

-• To turn ON a color, we apply a HIGH (5V) signal to the respective pin.
+• To turn on a color, apply a HIGH (5V) signal to the respective pin, and control brightness with PWM.

 Common Anode RGB LED

-• To turn ON a color, we apply a LOW (0V) signal to the respective pin.
+• To turn on a color, apply a LOW (0V) signal to the respective pin, with PWM controlling brightness.

 • Connect the common pin to +5V (Vcc).